ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

  ### How to fix it
  {: tsressolvve}

-Refer to the topic [Why is the Finish button not enabled in the UI after orchestrator deployment ?](#how-to-fix-it-7) for guidance on resolving the inactive state of the Orchestrator's external connectivity.
+Refer to the topic [How to fix it](#how-to-fix-it-7) for guidance on resolving the inactive state of the Orchestrator's external connectivity.